streetyoga/atapi/README.md

 This project backtests, forward tests and deploys trading algorithms and strategies on binance spot, futures and nft markets and other cryptocurrency exchanges, including arbitrage.

-- Calculate Returns
 - Annualised Risk σ, Variance and Return
 - Correlation Matrix
-- Sharpe
 - Optimal Sharpe Portfolio
+- Systematic & Unsystematic Variance
+- beta, CAPM

 ## Examples